slifty/dsm/monica/README.md

 Specifically, we have a [Docker Compose](./docker-compose.yml) file that creates the following containers

 1. monica-app, which is the FPM instance of monica.
-2. monica-db, which is a MySQL instance to power the backend.
+2. monica-db, which is a PostgreSQL instance to power the backend.
 3. monica-web, which is the nginx instance that serves the monica FPM content via HTTP (not https).

 We rely on the DSM software for the following: